rdebusscher/spring-boot-workshop/README.md

 - Using Undertow: see directory `undertow`
 - Services for Business Logic and Validation of parameters and how to test them: see directory `business-logic`

+Other

+- Disable serving static content: see directory `no-static`